timothykeating/Election_Analysis/README.md

 # Election_Analysis
 Python Module 3

+#### Notes on Python Code...
+I did not use the same variable names throughout the code as were suggested by the Module work.
+In most cases, my variable names are shorter, with abbreviations used.

+I used Python 3.7.6 version.
+I used Visual Studio Code program to write my code.

 ## Overview of Election Audit
 The purposes of this election audit analysis was to find:
 1. The total number of votes in the election.